AvagSargsyan/avagsargsyan/README.md

 # Hi there 👋

 I'm Avag.
-I'm a Compute Science student.
+I'm a Computer Science student.
 I'm learning Web Development and it's really exciting to share my knowledge and experiences during my journey to becoming a Software Engineer.
 I really enjoy challenging myself by building projects that become more and more complex over time and I've learned to push my limits, cause that's the only way to grow.
 <br/>
 Currently I'm envolved in an internship program which gives me the opportunity to learn in a fast-paced, challenging environment, and become familiar with software development processes and workflows.
 <br/>